rwilliams/jrubywiki/Google-Summer-of-Code-2015.md

 * https://github.com/nixme/pry-debugger/issues/26 - pry-debugger.
 Step in/over debugging with Pry.

-### Rsense

-Rsense is an awesome type-inference tool for ruby source code, built on top of JRuby-Parser.
-A lot of work went into it as part of a previous GSoC, and for small projects its working.
-Take it to the next level and implement caching so that it works with those mono-rail projects so many of us work with.
-Build the Vim and Emacs plugins.
-Make awesome tooling on top of it.
-The sky is the limit.

 ### Native coroutine support

 Implement some kind of native coroutine support for JRuby.
 Bonus points for an implementation which is compatible with the Fiber API.
 One potential approach: